 Intimately connected to the long-range entanglement of a topological phase are the properties of its low-energy excitations.
-A large class of topological models in two-dimensions are the Levin-Wen (LW) string-net models~\cite{levin2005string}.
+A large class of topological models in (2+1)-dimensions are the Levin-Wen string-net models~\cite{levin2005string}.
 These models support topological point-like excitations that can be braided to change the state of the system.

 Throughout this work we will be interested in the boundaries of topological phases.
 Importantly, topological particles can behave differently in the vicinity of the boundary of a phase.
 For instance, topological particles found in the bulk may become trivial particles close to certain boundaries.
-This is because topological particles can condense at the boundary.
-We therefore see that the nature of some particles can change depending on whether they are in the vicinity of a boundary.
+This is because topological particles can condense at the boundary such that non-trivial charges can be created locally.

-As the physics of quasi-particles of a topological phase can change close to its boundary, so to do we expect that the nature of its long-range entanglement to change.
+As the physics of the quasi-particles of a topological phase can change close to its boundary, so to do we expect that the nature of its long-range entanglement to change.
 In \onlinecite{kim2015ground}, several topological entanglement entropy diagnostics were found to probe long-range entanglement of a model, both in the bulk and near to a boundary.
 The first is the bulk topological entanglement entropy

 where the regions are depicted in \cref{fig:LWregionsblk}, and $XY:=X\cup Y$.
 If $\LWTEE=0$, all point-like excitations can be created on the distinct parts of $P$ with a creation operator that has no support on $ACD$, where $A$ is the region that is complement to those shown in the figure.
 In this case, we declare them trivial.
 Conversely, if there are non-trivial topological excitations, for example created with string-like operators, $\LWTEE$ is necessarily non-zero.